-- 7.1 The neighbourhood centres have consistently performed well, even during the period of the global recession in the late 2000s, maintaining a very low proportion of vacant frontage. - 7.2 Their robustness throughout this period reflects their importance to local residents.
-The original design of the town ensured that neighbourhood centres were easy to access for most residents, often within walking distance. - 7.3 The proportions of frontage uses have remained fairly constant; around half being in E(a) [formerly A1] use, with notable amounts of E(b) [formerly A3]. - 7.4 New permitted developments were introduced in 2013 which allow greater flexibility of changes-of-use for retail units.
+- 7.1 The neighbourhood centres have consistently performed well even during the period of the global recession in the late 2000s maintaining a very low proportion of vacant frontage. - 7.2 Their robustness throughout this period reflects their importance to local residents.
+The original design of the town by Sir Frederick Gibberd, who was the New Town's masterplanner, ensured that neighbourhood centres were easy to access for most residents and often within walking distance. - 7.3 The proportions of frontage uses have remained fairly constant; around half being in E(a) [formerly A1] use, with notable amounts of E(b) [formerly A3] frontage.
+However, there has been a decline in the proportion of E(c) [formerly A2] frontage.
+Conversely, the proportion of Sui Generis frontage has risen.
+Both these trends have, however, levelled off in recent years. - 7.4 New permitted developments were introduced in 2013 which allow greater flexibility of changes-of-use for retail units.
 These permitted development rights appear to have had little impact on the neighbourhood centre frontages.